PrepTerminal

 Top Exam Tip for Memory Recall Section – Avoid taking notes, as it will result in test failure.
 To prepare and enhance short-term memory skills, consider Prepterminal’s CritiCall Rapid Prep, which offers practice simulations for all formats.

-Criticall Reading Comprehension
+CritiCall Reading Comprehension

 The Reading Comprehension section of the CritiCall Dispatcher Test evaluates your understanding of job-related texts from operating procedures and training materials in communication centers.
 The test involves reading a passage and selecting the most accurate multiple-choice response, assessing your comprehension and reasoning skills.